 'Morning Star Deep Rose' thrift

-Armeria maritima 'Morning Star Deep Rose' has rich rose flowers that last for a long time over a mound of grassy green foliage.
+This variety of Armeria maritima has rich rose flowers that last for a long time over a mound of grassy green foliage.
 It grows 6 inches tall.
 Zones 3-9

 Armeria maritima 'Rosea' has medium-pink, ball-shape blooms that rise 6-8 inches above grassy green foliage.
 Remove old flowers to keep it blooming.
 Zones 3-9